5.8 million homes across the UK now have an AI assistant

-The comparison and switching service analysed 30 accents from cities across the UK by recording them asking their smart devices ten common questions.
+The comparison and switching service analysed 30 accents from cities across the UK and Ireland by recording them asking their smart devices ten common questions.
 Each city was then given a score out of 10 for voice clarity – the higher the score meaning the more errors were encountered.

-The research also explored how many searches people in these cities made for ‘Why doesn’t Alexa/ Google understand me?’ using Google’s keyword planner to collect this data and create a full picture of the most difficult to comprehend accents for smart speakers.
+The research also explored how many searches people in these cities made for ‘Why doesn’t Alexa/Google understand me?’ using Google’s keyword planner to collect this data and create a full picture of the most difficult to comprehend accents for smart speakers.
 This was then totalled together alongside all other metrics to give an overall score.

 These are the cities Alexa and Google Home struggle to understand the most